 - Don’t feed squirrels artificially.
 Grey squirrels can live on wild food, but red squirrels can’t digest acorns).
 Donate to plant trees instead.

-- Avoid squirrel-proof bird feeders, as many squirrels get trapped in them.
+- Avoid squirrel-proof bird feeders, as many squirrels get trapped.

 - Don’t wear fur.
 Many types of fur come from squirrels worldwide.
 If you run a small shop, get a free sticker from Fur Free Retailer to show customers that all items in your shop are guaranteed fur-free.
 You can donate old fur coats to wildlife shelters.
 They use them as surrogate mums for orphans.

-- Sign the petition at 38 Degrees to stop the grey squirrel cull, and instead plant more pine forests and use humane methods to deter grey squirrel populations.
+- Sign the petition at 38 Degrees to stop the grey squirrel cull, and instead plant more pine forests and use humane ideas.